tech-engine/goscrapy/README.md

 </p>

 ## Wiki
-Please follow the [wiki](https://github.com/tech-engine/goscrapy/wiki) docs for details.
+Please follow the [official Wiki](https://github.com/tech-engine/goscrapy/wiki) docs for complete details on creating custom pipelines, middlewares, and using the robust selector engine.

-### Note
+## Status Note

-**GoScrapy** is not stable, so its API may change drastically.
-Please exercise caution when using it in production.
+**GoScrapy is currently in active v0.x development.** We are continually refining the Core API towards a stable v1.0 release.
+We welcome community use, feedback, and Pull Requests to help us shape the future of scraping in Go!

 ## License

+**GoScrapy** is offered under the Business Source License (BSL).

+**What does this mean for developers?**
+We want you to build amazing things with GoScrapy!
+You are completely free to use this framework in production, build your own commercial SaaS products that rely on it, and scrape data for your business without paying any licensing fees.

+The BSL is simply in place to ensure the sustainability of the project.
+To protect the core framework, we ask that you respect a few common-sense boundaries: please avoid offering GoScrapy as a competitive, managed "Scraper-as-a-Service," repackaging the framework under a new name, or commercializing direct codebase ports into other languages (whether translated manually or via AI tooling) as your own work.

-**GoScrapy** is available under the BSL with an additional usage grant that allows free internal use.
-Please ensure that you agree with the license before contributing to **GoScrapy**, as by contributing to the GoScrapy project, you agree to the terms of the license.
+By contributing to the GoScrapy project, you agree to the terms of the license.

 ## Roadmap